yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <img src="img/call_by_reference.png" alt="call_by_reference" title="call_by_reference" width="60%">
 </p>

-> - When you declare a `non-primitive(objects) type(array, object, function, date, regx) variable` a, it will has own memory location and store it's own value in it, then assign b equal to a, b will `not has an own memory` location, a and b will has same memory location, b's value `will change` when a's value changes.
+> - When you declare a `non-primitive(objects) type(array, object, function, date, regx) variable` a and b, it will has own memory location and store it's own value in it, then assign b equal to a, b `doesn't have own memory` location, a and b will has same memory location, b's value `will change` when a's value changes.
 (Ref : Shallow copy)

 > - Example : https://jsfiddle.net/yschen25/ov3rq5me
 <br/><br/>

-> - **Call By Sharing** : When you declare non-primitive(objects) type(array, object, function, date, regx) variable a, assign b equal to a, but use `Array Literals or Object Literals(see example or reference)` to reassign a's value, b's value `will not change` when a's value changes.
+> - **Call By Sharing** : When you declare non-primitive(objects) type(array, object, function, date, regx) variable a and b, assign b equal to a, but use `Array Literals or Object Literals(see example or reference)` to reassign a's value, b's value `will not change` when a's value changes.

 > - Example : https://jsfiddle.net/yschen25/7djyawve